-- All potential students must receive a school catalog prior to signing an enrollment agreement - Student must attend entrance orientation - A high school diploma or its equivalency is required for admission into the program - Prospective students must complete a successful interview with an intake (admissions) counselor - Prospective students must submit an AAS Radiology Admissions Application - Applicant must be at least 17 years of age (applicants under the age of 18 require written permission from a parent or legal guardian in order to enroll.) - Applicants must take and pass an institutional HESI entrance exam with a minimum of 70%.
-Non-Refundable exam fee is \$45.00 dlls

-Applicants must be a graduate of Southwest University AAS Allied Health Program.
-(Tuition and Program length for these programs are in addition to the cost for this program; please refer to the
+- · All potential students must receive a school catalog prior to signing an enrollment agreement - Student must attend entrance orientation - A high school diploma or its equivalency is required for admission into the program - · Prospective students must complete a successful interview with an intake (admissions) counselor - Prospective students must submit an AAS Radiology Admissions Application - Applicant must be at least 17 years of age (applicants under the age of 18 require written permission from a parent or legal guardian in order to enroll.) - Applicants must take and pass an institutional HESI entrance exam with a minimum of 70%.
+Non-Refundable exam fee is \$45.00 dlls - Applicants must be a graduate of Southwest University AAS Allied Health Program.
+(Tuition and Program length for these programs are in addition to the cost for this program; please refer to the institutional catalog for program specific tuition costs).

-1 Togram rength for these programs ar c in addition to the con e for time program, preas oc refer to the Allied Health Program Allied Heath Adjusted Tuition Tuition and Fees Total Program Tuition and Fees (Includes (including all Additional and Fees Cost transfer credits) adjustments) Program length Medical Assistant \$17,874 \$34,923 \$52,797 36 weeks Associate in Applied Science in Medical Coding and Billing \$29,204 \$33,708 \$62,912 60 weeks Associate in Applied Science in Health Administration \$28,380 \$32,846 \$61,226 60 weeks institutional catalog for program specific tuition costs).
+Allied Health Program Allied Heath Program Tuition and Fees Cost Adjusted Tuition and Fees (Includes transfer credits) Tuition and Fees (including all adjustments) Total Additional Program length Medical Assistant \$17,781 \$36,281 \$54,062 22 Terms Associate in Applied Science in Medical Assistant \$28,035 \$34,657 \$62,692 24 Terms Associate in Applied Science in Medical Coding and Billing \$31,457 \$35,821 \$67,278 26 Terms Associate in Applied Science in Health Administration \$30,451 \$35,108 \$65,559 26 Terms